leoGCoelho/AVL-Tree/README.md

 # AVL-Tree
-A simple AVL tree algorithm in C with insert, delete, destroy, search and print(+ print inOrder);
+A simple AVL tree algorithm in C with insert, delete, destroy, search and print(+ print inOrder) functions.